ZackarySantana/MiscProps/README.md

 ## [useEvent](hooks/event)

-A short hook that allows for event listening and event dispatching
+A short hook that allows for event listening and event dispatching.

 <details>
   <summary>Example</summary>